usnistgov/ARIAC/docs/competition/challenges.rst

 ----------------------------

 Flipped parts apply to a specific part type and color in a specific bin or on the conveyor belt.
-To set parts as flipped, the :yaml:`flipped` field in the trial configuration file must be set as :yaml:`true` for the corresponding parts. :numref:`flipped-parts-in-bin` describes all purple regulators as flipped in :yaml:`bin3`. :numref:`flipped-parts-on-conveyor-belt` describes all orange batteries as flipped on the conveyor belt.
+To set parts as flipped, the :yamlname:`flipped` field in the trial configuration file must be set as :yaml:`true` for the corresponding parts. :numref:`flipped-parts-in-bin` describes all purple regulators as flipped in :yamlname:`bin3`. :numref:`flipped-parts-on-conveyor-belt` describes all orange batteries as flipped on the conveyor belt.

 .. code-block:: yaml